About me

 Office Hours

-I am in the office most days but ask for scheduling due to COVID.
-My open hours are 9-10am on Fridays (schedule through nexus.uconn.edu).
+I am in the office most days and hold advising hours 11am on Fridays (schedule through nexus.uconn.edu).

 Twitter feed